-What is Factitious Disorder?
+What is factitious disorder?

-What are the symptoms of Factitious Disorder?
+What are the warning signs of factitious disorder?

-Possible warning signs of Factitious Disorder include the following:
+Possible warning signs of factitious disorder include:

 - Dramatic but inconsistent medical history

 - Unclear symptoms that are not controllable, become more severe, or change once treatment has begun

 - Predictable relapses following improvement in the condition

 - Extensive knowledge of hospitals and/or medical terminology, as well as the textbook descriptions of illness